pgattic/brainfetch/README.md

 This is a collection of BrainF*** interpreters and compilers I wrote in various languages, both as a test of my abilities and as a test of the general performance of the languages in everyday computation tasks.

-The implementations can be found in the `src/` directory.

-Current implementations include:

-- C (most features)
-- C-compiled (fastest)
-- Python
-- Rust (safest)
-- Zig

 ## Implementation Methods

 There are a few different ways to create a BrainF*** interpreter, and my implementations typically start as one but incrementally convert to another: